The best scone you’ll ever eat!

 Last spring I decided to throw a modern tea party for a group of my closest girlfriends.

-So anyway, I decided to whip up these incredibly easy lavender scones.
+So anyway, I decided to whip up these incredibly easy lavender scones to treat my girls.

 These lavender scones were a huge hit, and they’re still being requested at any get-together we have.